-Dominic Alldis is a Steinway Artist and Honorary Associate of the Royal Academy of Music in London.
+Dominic Alldis is an Honorary Associate of the Royal Academy of Music and a Steinway Artist.

 Growing up the son of renowned choral conductor, John Alldis, Dominic was exposed early to the full range of classical repertoire, from the great works of Bach and Mozart to contemporary pieces by Messiaen and Boulez.
 He studied classical cello, piano and organ, later adding conducting and composition studies to the list.
 However, although he may have seemed destined for a career solely in classical music, as a teenager he discovered a passion for jazz and improvisation that set his life on a new course.

 Cabaret & Jazz Singing